lsst-dm/dmtn-316/index.md

 There are dependencies between Rubin Applications and Infrastructure.
 A current challenge is visibility into when changes are happening and the impact of the change.
 A Change Advisory Board (CAB) is proposed to be created to review and approve changes.
 CAB should have visibility to all changes, but some should be `standard` changes that are pre-approved based on the the change being considered a routine change.
 Changes have to be proposed as `standard` and go through an initial CAB evaluation and approval process to be categorized as such, then can flow through next time.
 If a `standard` change ever results in an Incident, then that type of change can no longer be considered `standard`.
 The CAB should include membership from the Rubin Application Group Owners (or delegates) and USDF Infrastructure teams.

 JIRA supports [Change Management](https://www.atlassian.com/software/jira/service-management/product-guide/getting-started/change-management#how-it-works) with request approval workflows.
 It supports the concept of `standard` changes do not require approval.
-GitHub integration is available to open changes directly from GitHub Actions as part of continous integration (CI) workflow.
+GitHub integration is available to open changes directly from GitHub Actions as part of continuous integration (CI) workflow.
 It is proposed that both Rubin and SLAC use Jira for change management.
-It will require a change in workflow, but will reduce the manual questions that arise today about what changed and when.
+A phased implementation is recommended to not slow down work.
+Below is the recommended phasing.

+1. Create Change Advisory Board
+1. Identify which infrastructure and applications to focus on first for Change Management deployment
+1. Setup Jira Change Management Workflow
+1. Phased rollout of Change Management.
+This could be aligned with application Operational Checklist review

 Patch Thursday will be used to perform upgrades and patches. <-- Need to discuss is there is an allowed downtime window.